vinceimbat/vinceimbat/content/writing.md

 ***
 This is the main project: pieces of writing that achieves an intimate and close relationship with my reader.
 To listen to myself constantly as frequent as I can to wait for words, to bring forth.
 And to create with great craft work that achieves my goal.

+***
+You holding back from descriptions is a sign that you want to get to the point.
+It is impatience, an unwillingness to slow down.
+Your experience of providing more details to a scene is revelatory.
+Slow down

 # Related

 - [[spiritual writing]]